isabella232/manta-garbage-collector/docs/README.md

 There are currently the following tunables available for setting in SAPI for the `garbage-collector` service:

+ * `GC_BUCKETS_BATCH_INTERVAL_MS` - The number of milliseconds that
+   `garbage-buckets-consumer` will wait between GC batch collections from buckets-mdapi.
+Increasing this value will decrease the frequency of requests.
+   In the config file this parameter is `options.buckets_batch_interval_ms`.
+   The default value is 60000 (1 minute).

  * `GC_DIR_BATCH_SIZE` - The number of records to read each time a GC batch is requested from Moray by the `garbage-dir-consumer`.
 This value will be used as the `limit:` parameter in the findObjects requests.
 Do not set this to more than 1000.
+In the config file this parameter is `options.dir_batch_size`.
+The default value is 200.

  * `GC_DIR_BATCH_INTERVAL_MS` - The number of milliseconds that
    `garbage-dir-consumer` will wait between GC batch collections from Moray.
    Increasing this will decrease the frequency of requests.
+In the config file this option is `options.dir_batch_interval_ms`.
+The default value is 60000 (1 minute).

- * `GC_BUCKETS_BATCH_INTERVAL_MS` - The number of milliseconds that
+ * `GC_MPU_BATCH_INTERVAL_MS` - The number of milliseconds that
-   `garbage-buckets-consumer` will wait between GC batch collections from buckets-mdapi.
-Increasing this value will decrease the frequency of requests.
+   `garbage-mpu-cleaner` will wait after each run before we start the next one.
+   Longer values will decrease the frequency of queries to Moray and Electric Moray at the expense of longer delays between `mpu commit` or `mpu abort` and garbage collection.
+In the config file this option is `options.mpu_batch_interval_ms`.
+The default value is 60000 (1 minute).

+ * `GC_MPU_BATCH_SIZE` - The number of MPU finalize records (manta_uploads Moray
+   bucket) to read on each "run" of the `garbage-mpu-cleaner`.
+Increasing this will cause the `garbage-mpu-cleaner` to collect more garbage on each run which will increase the load on Moray and Electric Moray but will allow more garbage to be processed on each run.
+In the config file this option is `options.mpu_batch_size`.
+The default value is 200.

+ * `GC_MPU_CLEANUP_AGE_SECONDS` - The number of seconds old a `manta_upload`
+   record needs to be before it is cleaned up by `garbage-mpu-cleaner`.
+   These records are required in order for the upload to be visible in for example an `mmpu list`.
+Once the record has been "cleaned", it will no longer appear as an "upload".
+As such, we need to provide a window after `commit` or `abort` where the user can still view their upload status before we clean the record up.
+Increasing this value will increase the length of time before garbage is cleaned up.
+In the config file this option is `options.mpu_cleanup_age_seconds`.
+The default value is 300 (5 minutes).

 In order to set these values you can use the commands on the headnode: